brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 1) Stage both dMRI datasets (for each phase encoding) to a new process in the project by selecting the checkbox next to the datatypes and clicking 'Stage to process'
 2) In the processes tab, click 'Submit App', search for 'mrtrix3 preprocess', and then click the app card
 3) Select inputs and configuration parameters
-	a.
-Perform ACPC alignment on the raw anatomical (T1w) image (see t1w-prerocessing tutorial for more information) and select that in the 'anat/t1w' field
+	* Perform ACPC alignment on the raw anatomical (T1w) image (see t1w-prerocessing tutorial for more information) and select that in the 'anat/t1w' field
-	b.
-For the first dMRI input (i.e. not preprocessed), select the raw dMRI image corresponding to the 'PA' phase encoding direction that was staged to the process.
+	* For the first dMRI input (i.e. not preprocessed), select the raw dMRI image corresponding to the 'PA' phase encoding direction that was staged to the process.
 For the second dMRI input, select the raw dMRI image corresponding to the 'AP phase encoding direction that was staged to the process.
-	c.
-For 'rpe', select 'merged forward and reversed sequence (all)
+	* For 'rpe', select 'merged forward and reversed sequence (all)
-	d.
-For 'acqd', select 'posterior -> anterior (+y) (PA)' from the dropdown menu
+	* For 'acqd', select 'posterior -> anterior (+y) (PA)' from the dropdown menu
-	e.
-Leave all the other parameters as defaults
+	* Leave all the other parameters as defaults
-	f.
-Select the 'Archive all output datasets when finished' box
+	* Select the 'Archive all output datasets when finished' box
 4) Click submit
 5) Once results finish, visualize the results by clicking the eye icon next to the output dataset and choose 'fsleyes' as the viewer